ProjetsPL/treehouse-theme/collections/_posts/us/easy-interior-painting-5-simple-wall-painting-ideas.md

 {% endfig %}

 The total cost of painting a room also depends on the tools you use.
-If you paint walls for the first time ever, you should equip yourself with appropriate accesories, which increases the cost of the renovation.
+If you paint walls for the first time ever, you should equip yourself with appropriate accessories, which increases the cost of the renovation.
 If you take a good care of your brushes and rollers, all the tools can be reused.

 ## Washing walls before painting - why is it so important?